Is Peppa Pig to blame for putting pressure on doctors?

 Doctor Catherine Bell examined whether the cartoon's jolly Dr Brown Bear was responsible for people calling out doctors over minor ailments.

-"Dr Brown Bear ... appears to provide his patients with an excellent service - prompt and direct telephone access, continuity of care, extended hours, and a low threshold for home visits," Bell, mother of a toddler, wrote in the usually solemn review.
+"Dr Brown Bear ... appears to provide his patients with an excellent service - prompt and direct telephone access, continuity of care, extended hours, and a low threshold for home visits," wrote Dr Bell, a mother of a toddler, in the usually solemn review.

 "But could this depiction of general practice be contributing to unrealistic expectations of primary care?" she asked.